 Board of Directors

-DAVE WHEELER, Brooklin, Ontario – Vice Chair
+DAVE WHEELER, Brooklin, Ontario – Chair

 Dave is currently a Senior Manager of Sales and Operations for a leading financial institution in Toronto.
 In this leadership role Dave is a highly accountable and approachable business leader consistently leading high performing teams to exceed targets and establishing strategic partnerships at all levels and on delivering superior customer service.